hm-lang/core/proposals/README.md

 ```

 # pointers/references don't exist

+TODO: reconsider -- `SomeInstance @@()` to get the pointer for `SomeInstance`.
+you could only pass them in as arguments, but not hold onto them in scopes.
+You would have them as type-specifiers: `someFunction(SomeInstance: @@someInstance)`.
+The nice thing about no pointers is that you don't have to match arguments based
+on pointers or non-pointers.

 To modify a value that is held by another class instance, e.g., the
 element of an array, we use the MMR pattern.
 The class instance will